kevinmeredith/http4s-book/ch1.md

 Building separate, small `HttpRoutes[IO]`, offers the following benefits:

+ - Readability
-    * Readability  - understanding an `HttpRoutes[IO]` with 1 path is easier to understand than 10 paths.
+    - understanding an `HttpRoutes[IO]` with 1 path, e.g. GET /foo, is easier to understand than 10 paths.
+ - Testability
-    * Testability  - writing a test against an `HttpRoutes[IO]` with 1 path will produce fewer lines of code than one with 10 path test.
+    - writing a test against an `HttpRoutes[IO]` with 1 path will produce fewer lines of code than one with 10 path test.

 Overall, building separate, small `HttpRoutes[IO]` produces code that's easier to maintain.
 Otherwise, the risk exists, which I've encountered first-hand and been guilty of, of teams building bad habits of just always adding to